leacode/SwiftWings/README.md

 #### iOS/ MacOS:

-To integrate `SwiftWings` into your Xcode project using Xcode 11, specify it in `File > Swift Packages > Add`:
+To integrate `SwiftWings` into your project , specify it in `File > Swift Packages > Add`:

 ```
 https://github.com/leacode/SwiftWings
 ```

+From 1.6.0 the framework support Mac os  >= 11.0.

 #### Server Side: